Spinal constructions for continuous type-space branching processes with interactions: Definition of the population

 \section{Definition of the population}

 In this section we describe informally the population process.
-Its rigorous definition as a strong solution of a stochastic differential equation (SDE) is presented in Section \ref{section: proof model}.
+In Section \ref{section: proof model} we give a rigorous definition as a strong solution of a stochastic differential equation (SDE).

-The population is described at any time $t \in \mathbb{R}_+$ by the finite point measure $\Zbar_t \in \Zbarset$ given by the sum of the Dirac masses at the pair composed of the label and the trait of every individual living in the population at this time.
-We write
+The population is described at any time $t \in \mathbb{R}_+$ by the finite point measure $\Zbar_t \in \Zbarset$ giving the label and the trait of every individual living in the population at this time.
+We introduce